LeonTrii/Playground/Random/README.md

 home.js: The file I used to learn JavaScript for about three weeks.

-home.py: The file I used to learn Python for about two weeks.
+home.py: The file I used to learn Python for about a month.